srobo-legacy/comp-srcomp-dev/README.md

    * `dummy-comp`, the standard testing compstate repository

 It then emits instructions on how to use the virtualenv.

+While other compstates can be used, basic usage is: `python run.py dummy-comp`

 The HTTP API is exposed via <http://localhost:5112/comp-api/>, while the screen pages are at: